Alfred Delisser surveys the Blackall Range

 Alfred followed the ridges of the Blackall Range as they descended.
 He finally reached the Gympie Road at the 85 mile mark, thus completing his survey, having charted 41 miles (66 kilometres) of road alignment from Grigor's Bankfoot House.
 He completed the map and his written report on 17th March 1884, and was paid a week later.

 Alfred Delisser's survey was perfect, for the modern roads follow his chosen alignment almost exactly.
 The present-day traveller can retrace his survey lines almost in their entirety, although those parts of his route between Crohamhurst Observatory and McCarthy Shute, and around the west side of Cooloolabin Dam remain as unsealed roads.
-The complete route between the scrub tree at the 59 mile mark (Mary Cairncross Park) through Montville and Flaxton to his long-vanished gum tree at the 721/2 mile mark (Mapleton) is now wide bitumen.

 Because of the sinuous nature of the road, local people have jokingly suggested that Delisser must have been paid by the number of bends he put into the route.
 Actually, this turns out to be true!
 Even up to the 1970s, surveyors marking a new route were paid by the 'chainage' (distance covered), with payment loadings depending on whether the land was undulating or level, whether the route had to be cleared to make a passage through or not, whether pegs, blazes or rock cairns were used as markers, and how many corners (and therefore measuring and sighting datum points) were included in the survey.
-Be that as it may, the hundreds of tourists who follow the road along the Blackall Range every week would surely agree that Alfred Delisser has given us one of the most scenic and pleasant highways in Australia.

 _______________________________